 Despite the day-to-day and minute-to-minute developments, there are a few conclusions we can draw and trends we can predict for the coming year, without going too far out on a limb:

 * Cloud technology will continue to become more cost-effective and more accessible to mainstream businesses.
 As the technology improves and more players enter the space, companies will quickly realize they can’t pass up the attractive ROI that the cloud promises.
-Cloud brokers will be able to offer wide range of robust aggregation, integration, and customization services to firms with the skimpiest of budgets.
+Cloud brokers will be able to offer a wide range of robust aggregation, integration, and customization services to firms with the skimpiest of budgets.
 According to Mark Dietz, director of IBM SmartCloud Solutions, mainstream workers, including sales reps and accountants, are using the latest applications, thanks to the access provided by cloud computing.

 * Cloud identity management will be strengthened.
 As security risks and threats grow, the industry needs to find a workable, scalable solution to tackle the complicated issues of access and privacy.
 The success and future of this technology is dependent upon how safe companies and users feel trusting their sensitive data to the cloud.
 Already companies are springing up offering innovative solutions designed to reduce threats and protect privacy, and we can expect to see a lot more emerging as the year progresses.